KuasaSemi/aquarius-docs/docs/examples/resistor.md

 #### 4.1.3.
 Define the Device Contacts

 With the device geometry and material properties defined, the next step is to **specify electrical contacts** to allow the device to be connected to a circuit for simulation.
 In this example, the left and right edges of the region will be used to define contacts `A` and `B`, respectively, with the default contact parameters applied.
+See **Tip** below for more details.

 <p align="center">
   <img src={useBaseUrl('img/examples/resistor/07.png')} />